 20-week abortion ban in West Virginia becomes law

-The West Virginia ban provides some exemptions for women in medical emergencies, but not for rape or incest.
+The new law provides some exemptions for women in medical emergencies, but not in cases of rape or incest.

-The law is based on the assertion that fetuses can feel pain at 20 weeks, which is disputed in medical research.
+The bill is based on the assertion that fetuses can feel pain at 20 weeks, which is disputed in medical research.

-Opponents say it’s unconstitutional and intrudes into doctor-patient relationships.
+Proponents have cited moral grounds.
+Opponents say it’s unconstitutional and intrusive into doctor-patient relationships.